Table of Contents

 Emission Filters

-Antibunching using Symphotime
+Antibunching using SymPhoTime

 - with PicoHarp 300 in T3-mode

-- data acquisition is possible with the PicoHarp 300/HydraHarp 400 software as well as with SymPhoTime64, where the sync divider can be disabled.
-With HH, don't use use SYNC channel as input for one detector, but e.g. Ch.
-1+2.
-SYNC must be plugged in.
-Unfortunately, analysis of HH T3-antibunching data is not implemented in SPT.
+Instead, data acquisition is possible with native PicoHarp 300/HydraHarp 400 softwares as well as with SymPhoTime64, where the sync divider can be disabled.

 -

-- measurements are possible with the SymPhoTime64
+- measurements are possible with SymPhoTime64

 Changing from Normal Acquisition (T3-mode) to Antibunching (T2-mode)

-Cabling: PicoHarp
+Cabling: PicoHarp 300

-- Disconnect Sync from PicoHarp 300 Ch0.
+- Disconnect Sync from PicoHarp 300 Ch.0.

-- Disconnect SPAD 1 Signal from Router (PHR800).
+- Disconnect SPAD 1 Signal from PHR800 Router.

 - Adjustment of the CFD Level for Ch 0 (Sync Channel) might be necessary.

-Cabling: HydraHarp
+Cabling: HydraHarp 400

-- Disconnect Sync from HydraHarp 400 Ch0. (thats all)
+- Disconnect the Sync signal from HydraHarp 400 SYNC IN.
+(That is all.)

 Software Settings during Acquisition